 BS: As is the case in many markets our vacancy is at historically low levels across the board.
 Prices are up whether it is to lease or purchase so the desire is to represent product.
-New industrial construction in our market is limited to infill locations and large buildings are being built mostly for sale.
+Investment into Industrial development in our market is limited to infill locations and large buildings are being built mostly for sale.
 Office construction has been more limited but the airport area has more product under construction than we’ve seen in years.

 LD: Lee & Associates is a unique structure as its offices are independent, yet all connected allowing for each office to keep its own identity, while allowing each office to be part of a greater organization.
 Can you explain how this works and the benefits it brings to Lee & Associates Orange?

 BS: The benefit plain and simple is ownership.
 34 of our 41 agents are owners in my office.
 That makes for stability of the sales force, as there is little incentive to go to another firm, and stability from mergers or acquisitions.
 As you know a lot of that has been going on in commercial real estate, which can be confusing to owners and tenants in the market.
 Lee & Associates is still here and stronger than ever with over 55 offices across the country.